sailthru/stolos/README.md

     {
         "app_name": {
-            "job_type": "bash"
+          "bash_cmd": "echo 123"
         }
     }

 As you can see, there's not much to it.
-You would need to define a command-line like "--bash_cmd echo 123" for this example to run properly.

 Here is an example of a simple App_Ai` --> `App_Bi` relationship.
 Also notice that the `bash_cmd` performs string interpolation so